aws/aws-sam-cli/README.rst

 Build From Source
 ~~~~~~~~~~~~~~~~~

-First, install Python(2.7) on your machine, then run the following:
+First, install Python(2.7 or 3.6) on your machine, then run the following:

 .. code:: bash